danyaberezun/danyaberezun.github.io/projects/index.md

 ***Keywords***: compilers, semantics, static analisys, code generation

 [Lama](https://github.com/PLTools/Lama) is a programming language developed by JetBrains Research for educational purposes (as an exemplary language to introduce the domain of programming languages, compilers, and tools).
-It currently exists for x86_64 architecture only.
+It currently exists for x86_32 architecture only.
 There are many directions for its (and its infrastructure) development, both scientific and purely technical:

 * [~] Implement a lsp-server (together with a basic plugin for VSCode/IntelliJ which runs the server for all .lama files); useful links: [ocaml-lsp](https://github.com/ocaml/ocaml-lsp), [lsp-spec](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/)
 * Implement a native compiler to ARM (32 and/or 64) [the task can be naturally extended with advanced register allocation]
-* Implement a native compiler to x86_64 [the task can be naturally extended with advanced register allocation]
+* [~] Implement a native compiler to x86_64 [the task can be naturally extended with advanced register allocation]
 * [~] Lama memory management; current garbage collector is a tiny simplest mark-and-copy stop-the-world algorithm; it can be improved in a number of ways: mark-and-compact, generational (partial) GC, concurrent and/or parallel GC, ...
+* Debugger + better gdb support
+* Better support for course On Virtual Machines; tasks are:
+  - Bytecode interpreter
+  - Bytecode idioms analyzer
+  - Truffle Lama
+  - Bytecode verifier
+  - Dynamic profiler
+  - Dynamic compiler (at least simple one-pass one)
+  - Console debugger (for bytecode interpreter)
+  - GC: a lot (generational, incremental, parallel, ...)
+* Type of bounds in runtime: `size_t` $\to$ `uint32_t*`
+* Define program interface for globals locations
+* byterun disassembler.
+Current "small" problems:
+  - add checks that input data are correct
+  - current implementation assumes `char` to be unsigned; we shall use unsigned char instead
+  - Numerical instruction labels written into the disassembler source code.
+If you think about a possible change in the encoding of instructions, you need to describe it separately and use named constants or generate switches with a preprocessor
+  - Bytecode `STOP` doesn't disassemble
+  - add const qualifier
+  - `static` for private functions and globals
+  - move the disassembly of one bytecode into a separate function that produces the advanced bytecode address
+  - tables of functions and globals
 * Support compilation into OCaml; useful link: [Malfunctional](https://web.archive.org/web/20170725050716/https://www.cl.cam.ac.uk/~sd601/papers/malfunction.pdf)
 * Develop a weak (or at least gradual) type system
 * Compiler into LLVM-IR; This task can be extended later to support specialization of the generated IR subset